rulewis/journey-optimizer.en/help/using/offers/offer-library/create-ranking-formulas.md

 ### Boost offers with certain offer attribute based on profile attribute

-If the person lives in the same city as the offer, then double the priority for all offers in that city.
+If the profile lives in the city corresponding to the offer, then double the priority for all offers in that city.

-Ranking formula:
+**Ranking formula:**

 ```
 if( offer.characteristics.city = homeAddress.city, offer.rank.priority * 2, offer.rank.priority)